 Peanut butter, and it has to be a good Peanut Butter like this Skippy Natural is the best to keep on hand when you have a craving for something sweet.
 I keep a jar at work and one at home.
 I literally just eat it right off of a spoon.
 It’s sweet but still somehow super low in sugar.

 It’s funny looking back at the first two posts about this Keto Journey because I really thought the hardest part was going to be finding sweets to eat and I was pinning tons of dessert fat bombs and I was desperate to find a good sugar alternative.
 Now, two months in, I’m not really thinking about sweets.
 Totally bizarre.
 I ate a carrot the other day and I was like, WOW!
 Carrots are sweet.
 Things are changing, people.
 Things I didn’t think would ever change.
-If you really want to give the Keto Diet a go, make sure you check out Keto Dash.
+If you really want to give the Keto Diet a go, make sure you check out Keto Bootstrap.

 If You Liked It Then You Shoulda Put A Pin In It!